mmiele/TechnicalNotes/Ubuntu/ubuntu-notes.md

-## How to Install VirtualBox on Ubuntu 20.04 LTS
+## How to Install VirtualBox on Ubuntu

 ### What is VirtualBox?
 VirtualBox is a free, open-source and cross-platform software that lets you create, run, and manage **virtual machines** (VMs) on your computer.